-The minister is limited to the lower of the following three valuations:
+Ministers are limited to the lower of the following three valuations:

-As long as the limitations on parsonage are followed theoretically 100% of the minister's salary can be claimed as parsonage.
-In the case of a dual-minister couple (that is, where each is an active member of the ministry and both are eligible for parsonage allowance) the combined parsonage cannot exceed the limitation on parsonage.
+As long as the limitations on parsonage are followed, theoretically 100% of the minister's salary can be claimed as parsonage.
+In the case of a dual-minister couple (that is, where each spouse is an active member of the ministry and both are eligible for parsonage allowance) the combined parsonage cannot exceed the limitation on parsonage.
 That is, there is no "double counting."
 The same also applies in a situation where a minister, rabbi or cantor has multiple positions and each position entitles him or her to a parsonage claim.

 Parsonage is not an automatic right.
 It must be awarded by the minister's employing organization.
 As such, it is crucial that the minister ensure that the organization is entitled to award a parsonage based on its tax exempt status.
 Churches, synagogues and other houses of worship are automatically granted this right by the Internal Revenue Service (IRS) even if they have not have officially registered the charity with the IRS.

 Once it is established that the minister is eligible for parsonage, the formal awarding has to be made part of the church or synagogue records and included in the minutes of the board of directors or the equivalent.
 The minister, rabbi or cantor should also get this eligibility in writing for his or her records in the event of an audit.